KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 ### How to customize a Pro service

-You can inherit and customize any ``KeyboardLocale/ProService``, then manually register your service *after* registering your license key:
+You can inherit and customize any ``KeyboardLayout/ProService`` in your license, then manually register your service *after* registering your license key:

 ```swift
 class CustomService: KeyboardLayout.ProService.Swedish {